matias-ceau/scripts/docs/scripts/random_wallpapers.xsh.md

+# Random Wallpapers (random_wallpapers.xsh)

 ---

-Pick random wallpaper from a predefined list.
+Pick random wallpaper from a predefined list using Xonsh.

 ---